25 Delicious Snack Ideas for People with Diabetes

 High in fiber, water and antioxidants, strawberries, blueberries and raspberries top the list of diabetes-friendly fruits.
 This salsa has all three, plus a hint of heat from jalapeno pepper.
 Snack on this sweet and tangy salsa solo or with crunchy endive or lettuce dippers.
-Pair it with delicious bean-based chips, such Beanfields, which have more blood-stabilizing fiber and appetite-taming protein than traditional tortilla chips.
+Pair it with delicious bean-based chips, which have more blood-stabilizing fiber and appetite-taming protein than traditional tortilla chips.

 22 almonds: 171 calories, 15.6g fat (1.2g saturated fat), 0 cholesterol, 0.3mg sodium, 5g carbohydrate (1.3g sugars, 3g fiber), 6g protein.

 Research suggests that a handful of almonds just might help keep blood sugars stable, thanks to the naturally present combination of fiber, protein and healthy fats.
 With a perfect crunch, this shelf-stable snack is ready whenever and wherever you are.
-Getting bored of plain varieties?
-Explore your spice rack and splash on some exciting seasonings to create Spicy Almonds.

 1 piece: 72 calories, 4g fat (1g saturated fat), 0 cholesterol, 14mg sodium, 9g carbohydrate (5g sugars, 2g fiber), 2g protein.